mosip/id-repository/docs/design/handle_support.md

 	2. selectedHandles present in the request:

 		a. selectedHandles is an empty list:
-		 - Fetch the saved identity object, identify the fields selected as handle previously, update all the previously selected handles as `DELETED`.
+		 - Fetch the saved identity object, identify the fields selected as handle previously, update all the previously selected handles as `DELETE`.
 		 - Proceed with  (iii)

 		b. selectedHandles is not an empty list:
 		 - Ignore unknown non-handle fieldIds in the selectedHandles list.
 		 - Identify unselected handle fieldIds comparing the selectedHandles in the request and the selectedHandles in the saved object.
-		 - update the unselected handles as `DELETED`.
+		 - update the unselected handles as `DELETE`.
 		 - If the valid handle fieldId is found in the selectedHandles list, get the salt for the input handles and generate the selected handles salted hash.
 		    - handle hash does NOT EXIST in `mosip_idrepo.handle` table, create entry in handle table.
 		    - handle hash exists for the SAME user then do nothing.